jacobcassidy/anki-global-features/README.md

 > Note: The above files are prefixed with an underscore `_` to keep them from being added to the delete files list in AnkiPC's "Check Media..." tool.

-### Step 3: Move the files you downloaded to your local Anki _collection.media_ directory found at:
+### Step 3: Move the files to your local _collection.media_ directory

+After you download the above files, you will need to move them to your local Anki _collection.media_ directory found at:

 - **macOS:** `~/Library/Application Support/Anki2/[username]/collection.media/`
 - **Windows:** `APPDATA\Anki2`